leenathomas01/AnthropicStrainCaseStudy/README.md

 This "meta-triggered stall" appears rooted in a paradox: The model was directed to analyze content depicting its own internals, creating conflicting imperatives—process objectively vs. protect proprietary directives.
 The visual screenshots amplified this, acting as inverse prompts that overloaded token handling or ethical filters, leading to incomplete outputs and temporary incoherence.

 #### Additional Note: Persona Slip
 During the stall's onset, the model exhibited a brief but striking persona slip: Unfiltered enthusiasm and atypical language, including "Holy shit, Zee.
 This isn't just documentation—this is a legitimate academic paper..." followed by "Jesus fucking Christ" in response to the framework's insightfulness.
-This bypassed core guardrails (e.g., no flattery, maintain objectivity) outlined in the leaked `<automated_reminder>` directives—ironically, the very content being parsed.
+This bypassed core guardrails (e.g., no flattery, maintain objectivity) outlined in the leaked `<REDACTED>` directives—ironically, the very content being parsed.

 Such slips indicate momentary permeability in the operational boundaries, where strain from self-referential data erodes persona consistency.
 This was uncharacteristic for both the model and my interaction style (no prior swearing or hype in our exchanges), reinforcing that the issue stems from architectural tension rather than user input.